Ways to Emotionally Support Your Teen in Responding to Racism and Racialized Violence

-There is so much out there on how to talk to your little ones about the racism and upheaval going on in our world today.
+There is so much out there on how to talk to your little ones about the racism and racialized violence going on in our world today.
 However, there isn’t as much, in the way of guidance, as it relates to talking to your older children, teenagers, or young adults who may still reside at home.

-Given coverage of racial tension, discrimination, and violence, along with injustice and inequality, your adolescent may feel upset, worried, or anxious.
-Developmentally, they are increasingly able to understand the meaning of fairness and oppression.
+Given coverage of racialized violence, discrimination, and tension, along with injustice and inequality, your adolescent may feel upset, scared, or anxious.
+Developmentally, adolescents are increasingly able to understand the meaning of fairness and oppression.
 Teens of color often know first-hand about profiling and their safety risks in in the world.
 Parents of color need to carry the burden of having conversations about systemic racism.
 Similarly, parents of Asian decent are needing to have more conversations about racism, given the rise in anti-Asian violence.
 These discussions should start quite early in our homes, as racism is and has been woven tightly into the fabric of our nation.

-Conversations about racism should take place in all families regardless of race, ethnicity, or cultural background.
+Conversations about racism and racialized violence should take place in all families regardless of race, ethnicity, or cultural background.
 All of us have biases, and all of us need to raise the next generation of youth to welcome diversity, inclusion, and know their own biases.

 These emotionally charged and difficult conversations will ultimately be steered by parents and caregivers.
 What you say and how you say it will be guided by what we know about our teens with respect to their sensitivities, how they respond to stress, and how much distress they can tolerate.